 Debt denominated in USD currency continue to comprise the largest percentage of the portfolio.
-Although its share of the portfolio increased marginally, the nominal value of debt denominated in this currency increased by \$232.7 million or 14.7 percent of the total outstanding external debt.
-Debt denominated in Kuwait Dinar increased by 69.3 percent as disbursements were received on the Agriculture and Feeder Road Project.
-The category 'Other' increased mainly due to CDB disbursements during the year in Euro for the Port Modernization Project and the School Improvement Project.
+The share of USD denominated debt in the portfolio increased by 3.4 percentage points, whereas the nominal value of debt denominated in this currency increased by \$232.7 million.
+Debt denominated in Kuwait Dinar increased by 69.3 percent as disbursements were received on the Agriculture and Feeder road Project.
+The category 'other' increased mainly due to CDB disbursements during the year in Euro for the port modernization project and the OCR portion of the loan related to the school improvement project.